DaveatCor/Java-Masterclass-2025--130-Hours-of-Expert-Lessons/README.md

 264. Mastering Stream Terminal Operations Find, Min, Max, Average, and Reduce in Java
     0. More Terminal Operations
     1. The Terminal Operations that return Optional

+265. Challenge: Advanced Stream Operations and Data Analysis on Student Engagement
+    0. Streams to Maps
+    1. static import